 In Austria, the minimum holiday entitlement is set at 25 days (increasing to 30 days after 25 years of employment), with a total of 13 public holidays where workers must receive 24 hours of uninterrupted paid rest for each holiday.
 Portugal also has 13 paid public holidays, with an additional entitlement of 22 days.

-Finnish holiday law prioritises the summer months and suggests that 4 out of 5 weeks paid holiday entitlement should be taken by employees between the beginning of May and the end of September, with exceptions made if this clashes with an organisation’s busy period.
+Finnish holiday law prioritizes the summer months and suggests that 4 out of 5 weeks of paid holiday entitlement should be taken by employees between the beginning of May and the end of September, with exceptions made if this clashes with an organization’s busy period.